cjerzak/fastrerandomize-software/readme.md

-# `fastrerandomize`: An R Package for Ultra-fast Rerandomization Using Accelerated Computing
+# `fastrerandomize`: An R Package for Ultra-Fast Rerandomization Using Accelerated Computing

 [**What is `fastrerandomize`?**](#description)
 | [**Installation**](#installation)